artslay/abyssal_nx/README.md

     ├── content/
     └── native/
 ```

+The Android libraries and game data must be obtained from the original Android version of the game.

 ## Obtaining the game files

+The original Android APK can be obtained from the [ABYSSAL repository](https://github.com/TheWWWorm/abyssal).

+Open the APK with an archive utility such as 7-Zip or WinRAR.

-The required native libraries are located in the Android APK:
+The required native libraries are located in:

 ```text
 lib/arm64-v8a/